In this problem students apply a range of strategies to solve fraction problems that involve one half and one third.

-On Monday, Sam, Sunny and Sylvia shared some lollies that their Mum had given them.
-Sunny got half as many lollies as Sam got.
-Sylvia got a third as many lollies as Sam got.
+On Monday, Sam, Sonny and Sylvia share some lollies they'd been given.
+Sonny got half as many lollies as Sam, and Sylvia got a third as many lollies as Sam got.

-Their Mum gave them the same number of lollies each day up to (and including) Friday.
-If Sam got 18 lollies on Wednesday, how many lollies did Sunny get on Thursday?
+They got the same number of lollies each day up to (and including) Friday.
+If Sam got 18 lollies on Wednesday, how many lollies did Sonny get on Thursday?

 How many lollies did Sylvia get that week?